Analysis and X-ray tomography: The Fourier series

 As we did above in one dimension, we may quotient the space~$\R^n$ with the lattice~$2\pi\Z^n$ to form $\R^n/2\pi\Z^n$.

 \begin{ex} What is the equivalence relation in~$\R^n$ corresponding to the lattice?
 What are the equivalence classes? \end{ex}

-The quotient space (not a quotient \emph{vector} space) $\R/2\pi\Z$ is homeomorphic (in fact isometric) to the circle~$S^1$.
-The quotient space $\R^n/2\pi\Z^n$ is the same as $(\R/2\pi\Z)^n$ or~$(S^1)^n$, but not~$S^n$.
+The quotient space (not a quotient \emph{vector} space) $\R/2\pi\Z$ is homeomorphic (in fact isometric) to the circle~$\Sphere^1$.
+The quotient space $\R^n/2\pi\Z^n$ is the same as $(\R/2\pi\Z)^n$ or~$(\Sphere^1)^n$, but not~$\Sphere^n$.
 We have~$n$ coordinates, each considered modulo~$2\pi$.
-The topological space $\R^n/2\pi\Z^n$ is the $n$-dimensional torus.
+The topological space $\T^n\coloneqq\R^n/2\pi\Z^n$ is the $n$-dimensional torus.
 The most famous torus is the two-dimensional one, and the one-dimensional torus is often called simply the circle.
+Observe that the sphere $\Sphere^n$ is homeomorphic to the torus $\T^n$ if only if $n=1$.
+(Proving this is unimportant for our needs, but the interested reader may consider looking into first homotopy or homology groups.)

 For the differential geometrically oriented: The lattice acts isometrically on the space~$\R^n$, so the quotients inherits the (Euclidean) Riemannian metric.
 The torus with this metric is locally isometric to~$\R^n$, and is called the flat torus.